aeternity/protocol/oracles/oracle_transactions.md

 #### Questions/Later

-- Should the query format be checked by the miner?
-- The size of this TX is variable (the Query), so fee will vary - also the sender will pay for storing the query, thus the TTL will also affect the transaction fee.
-- We could include a staged fee that pays more to the oracle if it responds earlier.
 - We could include an earliest time that the oracle can answer to protect against malicious oracles answering early and collect the fee.